CANADA’S CYBER SECURITY CHALLENGE

 Thank you! to all the finalists who participated in the CyberSci Canadian national championships on the July 17/18, 2021 weekend!

-Hard work, plenty of practice, regional qualifiers in January, and these nationals in July... now poised to become Canada’s future cyber leaders.
+Winners endured hard work and plenty of practice, then had to win regional qualifiers in January, and these nationals in July.
+They are now poised to become Canada’s future cyber leaders.

 Congratulations! to the top 3 teams from this year’s Cyber*Sci national finals.

 Members of the top three teams are now eligible to represent Canada at the European and International Cyber Challenges in September and December 2021.
 We know they will make us proud!

 Cyber∗Sci has been building Canada’s cyber workforce through student competitions, employer recruitment, and sponsor leadership.